Purdue-CS193/homework-0-GurtejB-43/index.md

 - The 3rd lightbulb from the left in the frontmost row is very cool
 - The jokes

-# _I feel like I missed a step somewhere because I can't actually view the output of all of this lmao.
-I can't find the formatting tools and they're almost certainly in plain sight, but I have too much other stuff due in a few hours._
 2. List

 **Bold** and _Italic_ and `Code` text